 Small and medium manufacturers make up the majority of the businesses that produce food processing equipment.
-Peelers, sorters, graders, pulpers, grinders, mixers, cookers, fryers, dryers, pulverisers, soy milk machines, food grain and coffee millers, bakery equipment, forming-filling-sealing machines, milking and dairy machines, juicing line, etc. are some of the major food processing machinery manufactured in India.
+Peelers, sorters, graders, pulpers, grinders, mixers, cookers, fryers, dryers, pulverizers, soy milk machines, food grain and coffee millers, bakery equipment, forming-filling-sealing machines, milking and dairy machines, juicing line, etc. are some of the major food processing machinery manufactured in India.

-What Are The Important Licenses required?
+What Are The Important Licenses Required?

 - Registration of Company